DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 S3maphore's main settings group is a `Player` scoped storage section called `SettingsS3Music`.
 It contains the following keys and values:

-1.`DebugEnabled` - `Checkbox` - Whether or not to use verbose logging.
+1.`Enable Debug Messages` - `Checkbox` - Whether or not to use verbose logging.
 Press F10 in-game or veiew openmw.log for more details.
 Every line with S3maphore log outputs will start with `[ S3MAPHORE ]:`

-1. `MusicEnabled` - `Checkbox` - Whether or not S3maphore will play music *at all*, for the purposes of temporarily stopping playback to be managed by something else
+1. `Enable Music` - `Checkbox` - Whether or not S3maphore will play music *at all*, for the purposes of temporarily stopping playback to be managed by something else

-1. `BannerEnabled` - `Checkbox` - Whether or not the current playlist and track names will be shown when S3maphore changes songs.
+1. `Show Track Info` - `Checkbox` - Whether or not the current playlist and track names will be shown when S3maphore changes songs.

+1. `Enable Combat Music` - `Checkbox` - If this is disabled, combat music will never play.
+Added by request.

+1. `Finish Previous Track` - `Checkbox` - Enabled by default, this setting prevents playlist changes with the same interrupt mode from interrupting music playback.

+1. `Allow Friendly Interior Playlist Override` - `Checkbox` - disabled by default, this setting allows overriding the finish previous track setting, when entering a friendly interior, such as a tavern.

+1. `Allow Dungeon Playlist Override` - `Checkbox`  - enabled by default, overrides the finish previous track setting when entering a dungeon.

+1. `Allow Overworld Playlist Override` - `Checkbox` - disabled by default, allows playlist changes while traversing exteriors to override one another.
+May be removed in a later version as this was the main reason `Finish Previous Track` was implemented in the first place.

+1. `Default Fade Duration` - `Number` - Global fadeOut duration used between tracks if a playlist doesn't specify its own.

+1. `Enable Silence Tracks` - `Checkbox` - Enabled by default, allows S3maphore to stop music playback for a specified amount of time between track changes in the same playlist.

+1. `Global Silence Chance` - `Number` - Defaults to `0.15`, this is the global chance for silence tracks to play.
+If a playlist specifies this value itself, that is used instead.

+1. `Explore Silence Min Duration` - `Number` - Minimum duration for playback to stop between tracks, during Explore playlists.
+Randomly selected between this and the maximum value.

+1. `Explore Silence Max Duration` - `Number` - Maximum duration for playback to stop between tracks, during Explore playlists.
+Randomly selected between this and the minimum value.

+1. `Battle Silence Min Duration` - `Number` - Minimum duration for playback to stop between tracks, during Battle playlists.
+Randomly selected between this and the maximum value.

+1. `Battle Silence Max Duration` - `Number` - Maximum duration for playback to stop between tracks, during Battle playlists.
+Randomly selected between this and the minimum value.

 There also is another `Player` scoped storage section of note - `S3maphoreActivePlaylistSettings`.
 All playlists registered by S3maphore can have their active states set by other scripts by setting the key `${PLAYLISTNAME}Active` to `true` or `false`.
 S3maphore will then automatically respond to this change and disable/enable the playlist accordingly.
+Every playlist can also be permanently toggled on or off in the settings menu manually.

 ## Credits